awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

 **To complete the export**

-1. Load the mysqldump files to create the databases on the external MySQL database\.

-1. On the Amazon RDS read replica, call the `mysql.rds_start_replication` stored procedure\.
-Doing this starts replication from the source MySQL DB instance and exports all source changes that have occurred after you stopped replication from the Amazon RDS read replica\.

 1. Use the MySQL `CHANGE MASTER` statement to configure the external MySQL database\.
 Specify the ID and password of the user granted `REPLICATION SLAVE` permissions\.
 Specify the `Master_Host`, `Master_Port`, `Relay_Master_Log_File`, and `Exec_Master_Log_Pos` values that you got from the MySQL `SHOW REPLICA STATUS\G` statement that you ran on the RDS read replica\.
 For more information, see [the MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/change-master-to.html)\.
 **Note**
 Previous versions of MySQL used `SHOW SLAVE STATUS` instead of `SHOW REPLICA STATUS`\.
 If you are using a MySQL version before 8\.0\.23, then use `SHOW SLAVE STATUS`\.

 1. Use the MySQL `START REPLICA` command to initiate replication from the source MySQL DB instance to the external MySQL database\.

+   Doing this starts replication from the source MySQL DB instance and exports all source changes that have occurred after you stopped replication from the Amazon RDS read replica\.
 **Note**
 Previous versions of MySQL used `START SLAVE` instead of `START REPLICA`\.
 If you are using a MySQL version before 8\.0\.23, then use `START SLAVE`\.